Puppy love: Westminster dog at the heart of a human romance - WHIZ News

 NEW YORK (AP) — It’s a love story that all starts with Spuds MacKenzie.

 And this tale of puppy love — and human romance — gets a new chapter under the TV lights at the Westminster Kennel Club dog show Tuesday night.
-It’s the first time there for a bull terrier named Vinny and owner Grace Thomas.
+It’s the first time there for a bull terrier named Vinny with owner Grace Thomas handling him.

-“I guess when you’re passionate about it, it works,” said Thomas, who’s among a minority of people handling their own dogs at the nation’s most prestigious canine event.
+“I guess when you’re passionate about it, it works,” said Thomas, who’s among a minority of people showing their own dogs at Westminster who haven’t made a career of dog handling.

-The gregarious Vinny was chosen Monday as best colored bull terrier (all-white ones show separately).
+The gregarious Vinny was chosen Monday as best colored bull terrier (all-white ones show separately), an award he also won last year with a professional handler.
 He gets to try Tuesday night for top terrier, and if he succeeds, he’ll have a shot at the best in show crown.

 The story goes like this: Thomas fell for bull terriers after seeing Spuds, the party animal of late-1980s Bud Light ads, but it was some time before she acquired one.
 When she eventually did, in 2001, the breeder pressed her to show the pup.

-Note: This story has been corrected to clarify that this is the first time at Westminster for the dog with his owner handling him, although the dog showed there previously with a professional handler.